lrnecgcysiam/read.chinese/README.md

 repository which is just a folder of files.

 Keep your work public but not so easy to find and share the repository through other means.

+### About White Night Walk 白夜行 びゃくやこう

+This book was originally written in Japanese but I am reading the Chinese translated version for academic purposes.